Content

 Strattera for ADHD: How Does It Work?

 Numerous medications can be used for ADHD treatment, but the two drug classes that are most frequently prescribed are stimulants and non-stimulants.
 One commonly chosen non-stimulant medication is Strattera; sometimes, it is referred to by the generic name Atomoxetine.
-It is an ADHD medication that has FDA approval.
+This medication has FDA approval [1*] for the treatment of ADHD.

 This article will describe the drug Strattera so that you know more about how it can help you overcome ADHD symptoms and other aspects: